ZhixuNi/ZhixuNi/README.md

   + **[SysMedOs/LipidHunter 2](https://github.com/SysMedOs/lipidhunter)**: LipidHunter 2 is capable to perform bottom up identification of lipids from LC-MS/MS and shotgun lipidomics data by resembling a workflow of manual spectra annotation.
 LipidHunter generates interactive HTML output with its unique six-panel-image, which provides an easy way to review, store, and share the identification results.
     * Ni, Zhixu, Georgia Angelidou, Mike Lange, Ralf Hoffmann, and Maria Fedorova.
 "LipidHunter identifies phospholipids by high-throughput processing of LC-MS and shotgun lipidomics datasets."
 Analytical Chemistry (2017).
 DOI: 10.1021/acs.analchem.7b01126
   + **[SysMedOs/LipidLynxX](https://github.com/SysMedOs/LipidLynxX)**: LipidLynxX provides the possibility to convert, cross-match, and link various lipid annotations to the tools supporting lipid ontology, pathway, and network analysis aiming systems-wide integration and functional annotation of lipidome dynamics in health and disease.
+    * Thanks to LIPID MAPS, you can now use [LipidLynxX on LIPID MAPS® Lipidomics Gateway](http://lipidmaps.org/lipidlynxx/)
     * Zhixu Ni, Maria Fedorova.
 "LipidLynxX: a data transfer hub to support integration of large scale lipidomics datasets"bioRxiv(2020).
 DOI: 10.1101/2020.04.09.033894
 - How to reach me:
   + Twitter: [@Zhixu_Ni](https://twitter.com/Zhixu_Ni)